- The causes of the black screen After a crash, they can be physical, software or internal connections.

 Purple and multicolored spots

-Purple or multi-colored spots usually indicate serious damage to the AMOLED panel, usually after drops or twists.They require a complete screen replacement, as there is no viable home repair.
+Purple or multi-colored spots usually indicate serious damage to the AMOLED panel, typically after drops or twisting .
+These require a complete screen replacement, as there is no viable DIY repair.

 Red and yellow spots